 \section{Introduction}

-The mystery of galaxy rotation curves and galaxy cluster masses has long perplexed physicists, as it requires some form of additional matter that makes its presence filled by gravitational effects.
-The most intuitive solution to this is adding additional invisible matter, otherwise known as dark matter.
-However, dark matter does not solve all the issues.
-For instance, it has been seen that for every feature in the rotation curve of a galaxy, there is a consecutive feature in the light curve~\cite{Sancisi:2003xt}.
-Provided there is an independent dark matter that is not coupled with the baryon, it's impossible to explain these observations.
+The longstanding puzzles of galaxy rotation curves and galaxy cluster masses have long challenged physicists, as they appear to demand some additional form of matter whose presence is inferred only through its gravitational effects.
+The most straightforward explanation is to posit an extra, invisible component of matter, commonly referred to as dark matter.
+In the standard picture, dark matter behaves as a cold, pressureless fluid that interacts only very weakly with baryonic matter.
+Over the years, numerous candidates for dark matter have been proposed.
+Nonetheless, none of these proposed dark matter particles has yet been detected.
+Dark matter, however, does not resolve all the observed phenomena.
+For example, it has been noted that every feature in a galaxy’s rotation curve is accompanied by a corresponding feature in its light distribution~\cite{Sancisi:2003xt}.
+If dark matter is not coupled with the baryon, it would be difficult to account for these correlations.